architsharma97/MNIST/README.md

   - **Discrete latent variable with REINFORCE**: Uses the REINFORCE estimator for bernoulli latent variable.

-  - **Discrete latenet variable with ST**: Uses the straight through estimator for bernoulli latent variable.
+  - **Discrete latent variable with ST**: Uses the straight through estimator for bernoulli latent variable.

   - **Discrete latent variable with continuous relaxation using Gumbel-Softmax reparametrization**: Uses the gumbel-softmax approximation for discrete latent variables.
 This also allows the usage of reparametrization trick to make use of PD estimators.
 There are two modes: Soft-sampling and Hard-sampling.
 Hard-Sampling makes use of the Straight Through (ST) estimator to propagate gradients through the non-differentiable operation of hard sampling.